 Structuring the Crisis Response Team

-The first task in setting up a crisis response team (also called a crisis management team) is sorting out which departments will be represented on it.
-As a rule, the team should include at least one person from each of the following departments:
+The first task in setting up a crisis management team is deciding which departments will be represented on it.
+The team should include at least one person from each of the following departments:

 - Impact/Damage Assessment

 - Risk Management

 - Human Resources

 These people act as advocates for their department, making sure the impacts on their area are understood and addressed.

 Representatives from other departments (e.g., Marketing, Vendor Management, or someone from a specific remote location) might be brought in to deal with a particular crisis if it impacts their area.